BecTri, in honor of Rebecca Yarberry

 5K starts at 8:30 a.m.

-The Vail Valley Charitable Fund is proud to present the 10th Annual BecTri Sprint Triathlon, 5K Walk/Run, and Kid’s Duathlon!
-This year the BecTri will be held as a Triathlon, 5K Walk/Run, and Kid’s Duathlon that should challenge athletes of all ages and abilities.
+The Vail Valley Charitable Fund is proud to present the 10th Annual BecTri Sprint Triathlon, 5K Walk/Run, Kids Duathlon and Kids Triathlon on Saturday August 5th, 2017!
+The four parts of the BecTri will challenge athletes of all ages and abilities.
+The sprint triathlon will start at 8:00 am at Nottingham Park in Avon, Colorado.
 Race as an individual or with friends as a team – it’s a great race for beginners who want to experience the challenge of a high-altitude, open-water swim.
+All levels of athletes are encouraged to participate.

 The race starts with a 400m open water swim in the beautiful, high-altitude Nottingham Lake in Avon, Colorado.
 The 15K bike leg takes off from the park and circles through the Singletree neighborhood.
 The hill through the neighborhood climbs 400′ gently over about 1.7 miles.
 So it could be called a moderate hill… look at it as a challenge, not a threat!
 Head back down Highway 6 to Avon and back to the transition area.
 Transition from your bike and finish with a fast 5K run or walk along the pristine Eagle River paved path while friends and family cheer you on!